 “ingestion of caffeine (though coffee) at morning time had no effect on initial mood or working memory, but it did improve encoding of new information and counteracted the fatigue that developed over the test session.”

 This is the main reason why most people can’t seem to function without a shot of strong espresso.

-However, one thing must be kept in mind- adding sugar and milk can reduce the efficiency of coffee, therefore for a better, quicker brain, and stick with black coffee.
+However, one thing must be kept in mind- adding sugar and milk can reduce the efficiency of coffee, therefore for a better, quicker brain, and stick with plain espresso!

 Ready for your first cup of espresso?

 You can easily get a home espresso maker under 200 dollars and get started.

 3. Fights off Diseases

 Drinking both caffeinated and decaffeinated coffee can fight off early on-sets of appalling diseases such as Parkinson’s, Alzheimer’s, Type-2 Diabetes and even Cancer.

 As stated by a study published in the Journal of Alzheimer’s Disease,

 “These results indicate a surprising ability of moderate caffeine intake (the human equivalent of 500 mg caffeine or 5 cups of coffee per day) to protect against or treat AD in a mouse model for the disease and a therapeutic potential for caffeine against AD in humans.”